Photo by Daryl Marshke

 To some, Missouri may seem like an unlikely market for ice hockey.
 Storied football and baseball programs like the Mizzou Tigers and the St. Louis Cardinals have long satisfied Missouri sports fans’ desire for entertainment.
 But Caden Brown, a Chesterfield, Missouri native for whom hockey has always been a family affair, sees it differently.

 Brown's relationships with his dad, 13-year NHL veteran Jeff Brown, and his brother, Logan, a forward for the Ottawa Senators, sparked an interest in the game at a young age.
-Growing up in Missouri, Brown said he saw the game growing throughout the state during his childhood.
+Growing up in the Show Me State, Brown said he saw the game growing throughout the area during his childhood.

 Now, thanks to the development of St. Louis-area hockey programs like St. Louis AAA Blues, of which Brown is an alumnus, and a Stanley Cup in 2019 for the hometown St. Louis Blues, the first championship for the organization since its inception in 1967, business is booming in the heartland of America.

 “Hockey’s been growing every year there,” said Brown.
 “And with the Blues winning the Stanley Cup in 2019, it’s just been getting bigger and bigger.
 You see a lot of ex-players stay and start their families in St. Louis too, so it’s a great spot for hockey.”

 Beginning at age 2, Brown grew his game in the suburbs of St. Louis before moving to Ottawa for three years while his dad, 13-year NHL veteran Jeff Brown, was coaching in the Ontario Hockey League.
 He returned to Missouri for his first two years of high school, honing his skills with the AAA Blues, before earning an opportunity to represent USA Hockey at the National Team Development Program.